Fallen-Breath/PCRC/readme.md

 - It can be set to record only when the player is nearby
 - Multiple options can be set for custom recording
 - Restart after raw file size reaches 512MB or recording time reaches 5 hours to prevent oversize recording
+- Since the virtual player (bot) doesn't move, the recording file will not include unnecessary packets related to chunk loading, which can significantly reduce recording file size

+## Usage

+1. Download and unzip the latest PCRC in [Release](https://github.com/Fallen-Breath/PCRC/releases) page
+2. Fill in the `config.json` file on demand
+3. Run `PCRC.py` or `PCRC.exe`
+4. Input `start` in the console to start PCRC
+5. (**Recommand**) Set the gamemode of the PCRC bot to spectator
+6. Use console or chat in game to control PCRC

 ## Config